Assam CM says minority leaders agree on need to curb | Education

 This was agreed by all,'' Sarma said.

+He said that the leading personalities suggested various measures to control population growth in the minority community..

-He also added the government will be forming eight sub groups with members from the indigenous Muslim community and these will submit reports on development of the community within the next three months.
+The Chief Minister also said that the government will be forming eight sub groups with members from the indigenous Muslim community and these will submit reports on development of the community within the next three months.

+These sub groups will be created to prepare reports on sectors like health, education, skill development, women empowerment, cultural identity, population stabilisation and financial inclusion, he added.

 The Chief Minister also told reporters that the next round of meetings will be held with politicians and student bodies representing the minority community.

 ''In the next few days, I will sit with representatives of the migrant Muslims or Muslim people who originated from East Bengal...
-There are distinct cultural differences between the two Muslim communities (indigenous and East Bengal) and we respect that,'' he added.
+There are distinct cultural differences between the two Muslim communities (indigenous and migrant) and we respect that,'' he added.

+Officials present in the meeting said that representatives of the indigenous Muslim community objected to being labelled as ''minority'' and instead requested the government to address them as ''Assamese people''.

+Later, an official release from the Chief Minister's Office mentioned that Sarma at the meeting said the Assam government organised the interactive programme in order to nring about inclusive development in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)